appleanil/Kubernetes/DAY01/k8s-intro.md

 - Supports rollback in case of failure

 ### 4. Horizontal Scaling and Load Balancing
-- Applications can be scaled up/down based on CPU usage or other metrics
+- Applications can be scaled up/down based on CPU usage or other metrics.
-- Kubernetes load-balances traffic across containers using built-in services
+- Kubernetes load-balances traffic across containers using built-in services.
+- Horizontal scaling means pod as 4gb memory, 2 core cpu if load increasing then launch another ec2 machine with same configuration. side by side
-- Verictal scaling means increasing the memory and cpu for example first pod as 4gb, 2 cpu later we want scaling then inceasing 8gb memory and 4 cpu
+- Verictal scaling means increasing the memory and cpu for example first pod as 4gb, 2 cpu later we want scaling then inceasing 8gb memory and 4 cpu. top by top
-- 70 node machines and 55+ micro services asked in interview question
+- 70 node machines and 55+ micro services asked in interview question.

 ### 5. Service Discovery and Load Balancing
 - Assigns IP addresses and a DNS name for each set of containers